TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

    $GLOBALS['TYPO3_CONF_VARS']['SVCONF']['auth']['setup']['BE_fetchAllUsers'] = true;
    $GLOBALS['TYPO3_CONF_VARS']['SVCONF']['auth']['setup']['FE_fetchAllUsers'] = true;

-for BE or FE respectively.
+for backend or frontend respectively.
 This will collect all possible users rather than stopping at the first one available.